Chapter 40. Home Inspector Licensing Regulations

 18VAC15-40-145.
 Competency for assignments.

-A. The licensee shall undertake to perform professional assignments only when qualified by education or experience, or both.
+A. The licensee must undertake to perform professional assignments only when qualified by education or experience, or both.

-B. A licensee shall not misrepresent to a prospective or existing client or employer his qualifications and the scope of his responsibility in connection with a home inspection.
+B. A licensee must not misrepresent to a prospective or existing client or employer the licensee's qualifications or the scope of the licensee's responsibility in connection with a home inspection.

 Statutory Authority